LoopKit/loopdocs/docs/loop-3/onboarding.md

 [Maximum Bolus](therapy-settings.md#maximum-bolus) is the highest bolus amount Loop can recommend at one time to cover carbs or bring down high glucose.

 For safety, don't set a maximum bolus limit any higher than your typical large meal bolus.
 Many people like to set a value less than 10 U, for example, 9 or 9.9 U, to avoid accidentally typing in a bolus of 10 instead of 1.0 U.

-### Insulin Model

-The `Insulin Model` selection determines whether a child or adult model is used by Loop if you select a "rapid acting" insulin (Apidra, Humalog or Novolog) in your [Insulin Type](add-pump.md#insulin-type) configuration under pump settings.
-For "ultra rapid" insulins (Fiasp, Lyumjev), the `Insulin Model` selected is irrelevant, but a selection is required.

 ### Carb Ratios